khushbookachhi/buybusy2/README.md

 # BuyBusy2 React Shopping App

 ## User Authentication
-user signUp or signIn is handled by firebase authentication helps user to authenticate while performing any functionality
+. user signUp or signIn is handled by firebase authentication helps user to authenticate while performing any functionality.

 ## Available Scripts